 Patrick Healy is a general assignment reporter for NBC4 Southern California.
-Since joining NBC4 in 1984, Healy’s been an iconic figure on the NBC4 weekly newscasts.
-He can been seen on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
+Since joining NBC4 in 1984, Healy’s an iconic figure on the NBC4 weekly newscasts.
+He can be seen on the NBC4 News at 11 a.m., 4 p.m., 5 p.m. and 6 p.m.
 His most recent news stories can be viewed here.
 Follow him on Facebook here.

 Healy has won a number of honors for his exceptional reporting.
-He was part of an NBC4 team that won the 2012 Golden Mike for best spot news reporting of the situation surrounding Los Angeles Unified Police Officer Jeffery Stenrous.
-He has been honored twice by the Los Angeles Press Club for outstanding hard news reporting, won an additional Golden Mike for best spot news coverage and a local Emmy for the arrest of the infamous “Night Stalker” suspect.
+In 2015, he was part of an NBC4 team that won a Los Angeles Area Emmy for “50 Watts,” a special about the historic riots of 1965.
+He was also part of an NBC4 team that won the 2012 Golden Mike for best spot news reporting for the situation surrounding Los Angeles Unified Police Officer Jeffery Stenrous.
+He has been honored twice by the Los Angeles Press Club for outstanding hard news reporting, a Golden Mike for best spot news coverage and a local Emmy for the arrest of the infamous “Night Stalker” suspect.
 He also received an Associated Press (AP) Award for best news writing and two AP Certificates for best miniseries and best spot news.
-Most recently he was honored with a John Swett Award for his "Teacher Jail" investigation that exposed shortcomings in the school district process for handling allegations of teacher misconduct.
+In 2014, he was honored with a John Swett Award for his "Teacher Jail" investigation that exposed shortcomings in the school district process for handling allegations of teacher misconduct.

 Healy graduated from UCLA with a bachelor’s degree in engineering, which he credits for helping him grasp the scientific and mathematical elements of stories he’s encountered over the years.
 It was at UCLA that he developed a passion for reporting, holding a series of positions at the Daily Bruin Newspaper, working at KLAC Radio and interning for the Los Angeles Times.
 He began his career in broadcasting at KTTV as a writer/producer.

 An avid mountain biker and distance runner, Healy regularly emcees at local charitable and community events.
 He lives in Los Angeles with his wife and their two daughters.